maxhbr/LDBcollector/docs/source/install.md

 Hermine provides two test endpoints which you can use in your monitoring system.

-`/ping` always send a 200 response, and can be used to check server availability.
+`/ping/` always send a 200 response, and can be used to check server availability.

-`/ready` do the same but also tries to connect to Hermine database.
+`/ready/` does the same but also tries to connect to Hermine database.
 It sends a 200 response if it succeeds.